-Additionally, Applicants are also required to provide the list of CAI IDs, CAI address, proposed technology, and cost to serve the CAIs in the "CAIs" tab of the Financial Workbook Templates under section 5.11.7-Project Financials of the guidance.
+Additionally, Applicants are also required to provide the list of CAI IDs, CAI address, proposed technology, and cost to serve the CAIs on the Project Application portal and in the "CAIs" tab of the Financial Workbook Templates under section 5.11.7- Project Financials of the guidance.
 From the list of eligible CAI locations included based on the selected Project Area (as published by ACA), Applicants must provide the number of eligible CAIs proposed to be served in the selected Project Areas.